 Have you been arrested for prostitution in Columbus, OH?
-The experienced criminal defense attorneys at Koenig & Owen, LLC can help you defend yourself.
+The experienced criminal defense attorneys at James D. Owen, LLC can help you defend yourself.
 That’s the only way to minimize the consequences of your arrest and any criminal charges you might face.
 We offer a free initial case evaluation, so reach out to our Columbus law firm to arrange yours today.

 - 1 Why Do I Need a Criminal Defense Lawyer If I’m Charged With Prostitution in Columbus?